-$U^{L}_{i+1/2,j,k}, U^{R}_{i+1/2,j,k}$ are the limited reconstructed variable values to the left and the right of the cell interface ${i+1/2,j,k}$.
-In this paper, we used linear reconstruction and minmod limiters. $\lambda_{max}$ is the largest characteristic speed.
-This integrator is relatively diffuse, but easy to implement for any hyperbolic system of equations and for an arbitrary equation of state.
+$U^{L}_{i+1/2,j,k}, U^{R}_{i+1/2,j,k}$ are the limited reconstructed variable values to the left and right of the cell interface ${i+1/2,j,k}$.
+We used linear reconstruction and minmod limiters. $\lambda_{max}$ is the highest characteristic speed.
+This integrator is relatively diffuse, but easy to implement for any hyperbolic system of equations and for an arbitrary EoS.